Enpaged/SSRP-UDB-V12/README.md

 # SSRP UDB V12

-An unofficial database for the roblox game SCP: Site Rolepaly
+An unofficial database for the roblox game SCP: Site Rolepaly CLI based

-made to keep track of players that broke the rules
+Made to keep track of players that broke the rules

 Mainly made for Moderators